openenergymonitor/EmonScripts/install/readme.md

 2. Copy the default cmdline.txt to cmdline2.txt in the boot partition.

-3. Edit cmdline.txt and remove the init statement.
+3. Edit cmdline.txt and remove: init=/usr/lib/raspi-config/init_resize.sh, this will stop the image from expanding to fill the full SD card size on first boot.

 Place the SD card in your RaspberryPi & power up.
 After a couple of minutes you will be able to SSH into the new Buster image e.g: